mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 - The identities API validates the State Student ID against the MN Student ID System.
 - If no match is found in the Student ID System – the State Student ID is created (this is equivalent to code 3002 in the SIS)
-- An HTTP response code ```201``` created is returned from the ODS/API.
+- An HTTP response code ```201``` created is returned from the API endpoint.
-- If the Student ID System returns an error, the State Student ID will not be created, and the Ed-Fi API returns an HTTP status code ```400 Bad Request``` with the corresponding message for the error given (see specific errors below under Test 2).
+- If the Student ID System returns an error, the State Student ID will not be created, and the API endpoint returns an HTTP status code ```400 Bad Request``` with the corresponding message for the error given (see specific errors below under Test 2).
 - If an error is returned, that error should be displayed by the SIS to the district user, who will then need to use MDE's Student ID System to resolve the issue.
 More information about that system is in [Appendix C of the MARSS manual](https://education.mn.gov/mdeprod/idcplg?IdcService=GET_FILE&dDocName=MDE074459&RevisionSelectionMethod=latestReleased&Rendition=primary).

 #### Notes
 - SIS Vendors are expected to create initial student identifiers for students, similar to MARSS.
 Typically the first four digits of the identifier is the district number of the first district to enroll the student.
 If the State Student ID is less than 13 characters long, the Student ID System will prepend zeroes in order to make the length of the ID exactly 13 characters long.
-- The Identities API is only intended to create a new student **ID**, so that the creation of the student resource via Ed-Fi can succeed.
+- The Identities API is only intended to create a new **State Student ID**, so that the creation of the student resource via Ed-Fi can succeed.
-- The endpoint does not enable a "GET" or "search" function, so unsuccessful creation attempts will not return a list of close matches.
+- The API endpoint does not enable a "GET" or "search" function, so unsuccessful creation attempts will not return a list of close matches.

 ### Create State Student ID Test 1